Measure 2: Satisfaction of Employers and Stakeholder Involvement

 The Oklahoma Educational Quality and Accountability (OEQA) office has developed a statewide survey of administrators who have hired initial program completers for all educator preparation programs across the state.
 Surveys are deployed in late spring of the completer’s first year of teaching.
 Items align directly to the InTASC standards with employers rating the extent to which they agree that each item is true about the specified first year teacher on a 4-point scale from Strongly Disagree (1) to Strongly Agree (4).

-Of the 28 employer administrators of program completers, 82.15% believe that, overall, CU’s first-year teachers’ preparation and route to certification effectively prepared them to have a positive impact on P12 student learning and development.
+Of the 34 employer administrators of program completers, 41.18% agree and 58.82% strongly agree, overall, CU’s first-year teachers’ preparation and route to certification effectively prepared them to have a positive impact on P12 student learning and development.